ASBoldt/NCSU-GBS-Pipeline/TASSEL_20121011/README.txt

 	/FastqPariedEndTagsAndTaxa (where program outputs will be stored)
 8. Place your key files in  PROGRAM_DIR/.../outputs

-** This is the bare bones approach to running only the paired end plugin.
+** This is the bare bones approach to running only the paired end plug-in.
 The TASSEL program can do many other things but requires a bit more setup that can be read about at http://www.maizegenetics.net/tassel/docs/TasselPipelineGBS.pdf